Hornets vs. Wizards Prediction & Picks - November 22

 - Charlotte hasn't covered the spread as a 4.5-point favorite or more this season, while Washington covers as an underdog of 4.5 or more 33.3% of the time.

-- Charlotte and its opponents have combined to eclipse the over/under in 69.2% of its games this season (nine of 13), the same percentage as Washington and its opponents (nine of 13).
+- Washington and its opponents have combined to top the over/under in 69.2% of its games this season (nine of 13), the same percentage as Charlotte and its opponents (nine of 13).

-- The Hornets have a .000 winning percentage as a moneyline favorite (0-2) this season while the Wizards have a .091 winning percentage as a moneyline underdog (1-10).
+- As a moneyline underdog this year, the Wizards are 1-10, while the Hornets are 0-2 as moneyline favorites.

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.